We are planning an amazing summer of camp ministry at John Knox Ranch

 - Check-in and pick-up will take place at 9am in the cedar trees next to the meeting house.

-- We encourage only one parent/guardian to bring the child and request that they wear a mask
+- We encourage only one parent/guardian to bring the child and request that they wear a mask.

-- Guardians will not be allowed to enter the Meeting House
+- Guardians will not be allowed to enter the Meeting House at daily drop off or pick up.

 - We will continue to make the homemade meals your kids love but serving the meals will look different this year.

-- All kitchen staff must wear protective masks and gloves
+- All kitchen staff must wear protective masks and gloves.

-- Day camp will eat lunch an hour earlier than resident camp
+- Day camp will eat lunch an hour earlier than resident camp.

-- Cabin groups will need to sit at least 6 ft apart from other cabins during meals
+- Cabin groups will need to sit at least 6 ft apart from other cabins during meals.

 Safety Partnership between Camp and Families